Questions like, “Is cuddling or spooning before marriage a sin?

 - Remind them of your priorities

-I believe the priority of every believer in a relationship or marriage is honoring God.
-Remind them that the point is to honor God.
+I believe the priority of every believer in a relationship or marriage is honouring God.

-How to Not Make Waiting till Marriage Harder
+How to Not Make Waiting Till Marriage Harder

 It takes a lot to be disciplined in your relations with your partner.

-You are both on a journey of s*xual abstinence till marriage, but the fact that you are physically attracted to each other – which is a good thing, makes it a tough call.
+You are both on a journey of abstinence till marriage, but the fact that you are physically attracted to each other – which is a good thing, makes it a tough call.

-That is why I had to create this section, “how to make waiting till marriage not hard.”
+That is why I had to create this section, “How to make waiting till marriage not hard.”

 - Be accountable

 Let your spiritual mentors or pastors, friends, and family members know about the relationship, and be involved in it.

-- Have boundaries
+- Have Boundaries

 Create boundaries that will help you be able to forge on in the waiting till marriage.

-An example of a boundary could be no sleep-over and nothing like visiting each other anything past 7 PM.
+An example of a boundary could be no sleepover and nothing like visiting each other anything past 7 PM.
 These are just examples.